Multiomics-Analytics-Group/MicW2Graph/README.md

 The code for the network inference and analysis of MANs is available in this [GitHub repository][net_inf_analysis].

 ## MicW2Graph
+> [!TIP]
+> The KG and sub-biome subgraphs are available for download and visualization in the MicW2Graph web application.

 MicW2Graph incorporates the **MANs with the optimal association threshold for each WWT sub-biome and experiment type**, the **biological context** of the species within the MANs, and **ontologies** that standardize and expand the information of this resource.